-|Contract Size||5,000 bushels (~136 Metric Tons)|
+|Contract Size||5,000 bushels (~136 metric tons)|

-#1 Yellow at a 6 cent/bushel premium,
+#1 Yellow at a 6 cent/bushel premium

 #3 Yellow at a 6 cent/bushel discount

-|1/4 of one cent per bushel ($12.50 per contract)|
+|Minimum Price Fluctuation||1/4 of one cent per bushel ($12.50 per contract)|

-|Contract Months/Symbols||January (F), March (H), May (K), July (N), August (Q), September (U) & November (X)|
+|Listed Contracts||January (F), March (H), May (K), July (N), August (Q), September (U) & November (X)|

 |Last Trade Date||The business day prior to the 15th calendar day of the contract month.|

-|Last Delivery Date||Second business day following the last trading day of the delivery month.|
+|Last Delivery Date||Seventh business day following the last trading day of the month.|